xiangyongcao/GRN/GRN-HSI-Denoising/README.md

 1. "run test.py" to test the trained network in the pretrained_model file.

-## Follow these steps to run the code:
+## Follow these steps to train the network from scratch:

 1. Download clean raw datasets and divide them into train, validate, and test.
 Then, put them into './data/datasets/ raw_clearn_ICVL_train/', './data/datasets/ raw_clearn_ICVL_validate/', and './data/datasets/ raw_clearn_ICVL_test/' files separately.

 2. "run readfns.m" to read the filenames of train, validate and test datasets.

 3. "run demo_add_iidgaussian.m" to add i.i.d Gaussian noise to train, validate, and test datasets.
+(Add other type of noise is similar!)

 4. "run generate_train.m" to generate the ".h5" file of training patch.